Subscribe to my free travel newsletter!Send me an e-mail message at

 Intermediate in size is the Psion 5MX (also sold as the Ericsson MC218), with a fairly unique form factor larger than a PDA but smaller than any subnotebook.
 You can carry it in a jacket pocket, but it has a keyboard just large enough for some people to touch type.
 It's a favorite of those who need a true "pocket computer", such as backpackers, bicycle tourists, yachties, and general aviation pilots.

-The largest Psion is the netBook or MalayBook (or the similar, but slightly more limited, Psion Series 7), closer in size to the smallest of the decade-later "netbooks", but with no hard disk, instant on/instant off, and other advantages.
+The largest Psion is the netBook or MalayBook (or the similar, but slightly more limited, Psion Series 7), closer in size to the smallest of the decade-later "netbooks", but with instant on/instant off, no hard disk to crash (only solid-state and flash memory) and other advantages.
 I think it's the cat's meow for travelling writers.
-The netBook or MalayBook has what many consider to be one of the best keyboards on any computer of any size, a color VGA screen, PCMCIA card slot, and support for modem, wired Ethernet, and Wi-Fi (802.11) cards.
+The netBook or MalayBook has one of the best keyboards I've ever used on on any computer of any size, a color VGA touchscreen, PCMCIA card slot, and support for modem, wired Ethernet, and Wi-Fi (802.11) cards.

 There are still used Psion palmtops for sale, some still in excellent condition, but you are most likely to find Psion palmtops through surplus dealers, resellers, and private sales.